iterami/Docs.htm/common/js/webgl.md

 ---

 ### `webgl_shader_create(args)`
-* Creates and compiles a shader to be used in a program.
+* Creates and compiles a shader to be used in a program, then returns it.

 Arg    | Required? | Notes
 -------|-----------|------